Aledo qualifies three to state after first day of regional meet

 Davis won the event with a mark of 16-0 and will be making his first trip to the state meet.
 Brown, who qualified for state last year, hit a mark of 15-6 to place second and earn a trip to the state meet.

-Also making a return to state is sophomore long-distance runner Graydon Morris, who finished second in the boys’ 1,600-meter run with a time of 9:21.24.
+Also making a return to state is sophomore long-distance runner Graydon Morris, who finished second in the boys’ 3,200-meter run with a time of 9:21.24.

 In girls’ long jump, Tysley Valencia placed third to earn a bronze medal.

-Aledo had three relay teams and three runners in individual races today in the preliminaries, but did not get a runner or a relay team into Saturday’s finals.
+Aledo had three relay teams and three runners in individual races compete today in the preliminaries, but did not get a relay team into Saturday’s finals but got one runner.
+Lydia Lawrence, with the third-fastest time in the preliminary, advances to the girls’ 400-meter dash finals on Saturday.

 Below is a list of Aledo competitors on Saturday: